-The Plaza de Armas, also known as the Plaza Mayor, is one of Lima’s main tourist attractions.
+The Plaza de Armas, also known as the Plaza Mayor, is one of the main tourist attractions in Lima, Peru.
 From its conception in 1535—the same year in which Francisco Pizarro founded the city of Lima—to the present day, the Plaza de Armas has remained the focal point of the city.

-The following structures are the most historically, architecturally and administratively important buildings surrounding Lima’s Plaza de Armas.
-We’ll start with the Government Palace on the north side of the square and move in a clockwise direction.
+The following structures are the most historically, architecturally, and administratively important buildings surrounding Lima’s Plaza de Armas.
+This list starts with the Government Palace on the north side of the square and moves in a clockwise direction.

 01 of 08

 The Government Palace (Palacio de Gobierno) dominates the north side of the Plaza de Armas.
 Francisco Pizarro commissioned the palace in 1535, but five centuries of expansion, reconstruction, and renovation have resulted in the much grander and far larger structure seen today.

 Since the birth of the Peruvian Republic, the Government Palace has served as the headquarters of the President of Peru.
 Access to the palace is restricted and visits are by arrangement only, but you can stand outside the gates to watch the daily changing of the guard (at about midday).

 Casa del Oidor